ghcn345/Stock-Market-Prediction/README.md

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── project_coronavirus                 <- Narrative documentation of analysis in Jupyter notebook
+├── stock_market                        <- Narrative documentation of analysis in Jupyter notebook
-├── death_grid                          <- pickle to store the optimized results by Gridsearch
 ├── Presentation.pdf                    <- PDF version of project presentation
 ├── data                                <- Both sourced externally and generated from code
 └── images                              <- Both sourced externally and generated from code
 ```